gurpreet-hanjra/CartApp/README.md

 2) `gulp`

-If problem with gulp, try running npm install gulp -g
+If problem with running gulp, try running `npm install gulp -g`

 App will open in new browser window.